-The central component for managing a connection to the RabbitMQ broker is the ConnectionFactory interface.
-The responsibility of a ConnectionFactory implementation is to provide an instance of org.springframework.amqp.rabbit.connection.Connection, which is wrapper for com.rabbitmq.client.Connection.
-The only implementation concrete we provide CachingConnectionFactory, which, by default, establishes a single connection proxy that can be shared by the application.
+The third implementation provided is the CachingConnectionFactory, which, by default, establishes a single connection proxy that can be shared by the application.
 Sharing of the connection is possible since the "unit of work" for messaging with AMQP is actually a "channel" (in some ways, this is similar to the relationship between a connection and a session in JMS).
 The connection instance provides a createChannel method.
 The CachingConnectionFactory implementation supports caching of those channels, and it maintains separate caches for channels based on whether they are transactional.
 When creating an instance of CachingConnectionFactory, you can provide the 'hostname' through the constructor.
 You should also provide the 'username' and 'password' properties.
 To configure the size of the channel cache (the default is 25), you can call the setChannelCacheSize() method.